moneytoo/Player/README.md

 To load external (non-embedded) subtitles, long press the file open action in the bottom bar.
 The first time you do that, you will be offered to select root video folder to enable automatic loading of external subtitles.

-Some advanced features can be configured in settings.
+Some advanced features can be enabled or configured in settings.
 To access it, long press the ⚙️ gear icon.
 (Alternatively, you can also enter this settings from App info screen.)

+ * File access mode.
+Use of Storage Access Framework / MediaStore / legacy file access.
+ * Decoder priority.
+Prefer device or app decoders.
  * Auto frame rate matching.
 (On Android 11+ and "compatible" displays, ExoPlayer supports [seamless refresh rate switching](https://source.android.com/devices/graphics/multiple-refresh-rate))
  * [Tunneled playback](https://medium.com/google-exoplayer/tunneled-video-playback-in-exoplayer-84f084a8094d).
 Enabling tunneling can improve playback of 4K/HDR content on Android TV.
  * Auto picture-in-picture.
 When you leave Just Player through the home button and video is playing, PiP will be activated automatically.